BAChing2/nfl-team-efficiency/README.md

 # How to Read the Chart:

-This chart show's the offensive and defensive EPA for every team in the league in 2024.
+This chart shows the offensive and defensive EPA for every team in the league in 2024.
 You can separate this chart into quadrants.
 If a team is in the top left quadrant, it means they have a good-to-great defense but a poor offense, example is the Houston Texans.
 If a team is in the bottom left quadrant, it means they have a poor offense and defense, example Carolina Panthers.
 If a team is in the bottom right quadrant it means they have a good-to-great offense but poor defense, example Washington Commanders.
 Finally, if a team is in the top right quadrant it means they have a good-to-great offense and defense (a complete team), example the Baltimore Ravens.
 Notably, only a handful of teams had above average offenses and defenses in 2024.
 Above average meaning positive EPA for offense and negative EPA for defense.
 # How to Run:

 You need nflreadr, tidyverse, and nflplotr to reproduce.
 Here is the script: